emilypx/appfair.github.io/index.md

 Similarly, applications that run on most modern operating systems can be "hardened" and constrained to a "sandbox", which restricts the application in what it can see and do.
 File system access, including access to your personal data (such as contacts, mail, and photos), require explicit consent from the user before the app can access the data.
 Similarly, direct access to the local hardware (microphone, video/camera, keyboard) is constrained and also requires explicit consent.
-The App Fair integration process requires that all software be hardened and notarized in order to appear in the catalog.
+The App Fair integration process requires that all software be hardened and sandboxed in order to appear in the catalog.

 The App Fair Integration-Release process is completely automated; there is no individual review of apps, neither when they are initially submitted nor when updates are released.
 This allows the release & update processes to be free of delays and keeps the catalog free from reviewer bias, but it also removes any possibility of pre-distribution "gate-keeping" to protect the community from unwanted programs.